tinakiiki/client-segmentation/README.md

 # client-segmentation
-clustering to determine which customer segments to target for a mailing campaign
+Clustering project to determine which customer segments to target for a mailing donor campaign